wachin/smart-commit-ai-lite/Roadmap.md

 - [x] Improve subject truncation so it does not cut words.
 - [x] Expand the body up to 7 bullets to preserve relevant changes and validation.
 - [x] Prioritize combined semantic improvements over secondary test/documentation mentions.
-- [ ] Generate alternatives when several interpretations are possible.

 ---